 Now all you have to do is check the pages that you selected to ensure that your logo is, indeed, gone.

 If you followed the steps above, you will have been able to remove your site’s logo from any specific pages that you want.

-By using the Divi Theme Builder and selectively using the Global Header and Custom Header features, you can maintain design consistency across your site, but remove specific elements that may or may not need to be on certain pages.
+By using Divi and selectively using the Global Header and Custom Header features, you can maintain design consistency across your site, but remove specific elements that may or may not need to be on certain pages.
 You can also use this technique to adjust the headers, footers, sidebars, and even content areas of your site to include/exclude individual elements.